nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 - to lead the meetings

 The secretary role is:
-- to take notes during each meetings and push them on GitHub
+- to take notes during each meetings and put them on Github Discussions
+-
 The identities of the leader/secretary are assigned successively to each team participant in turn.

 Every 3 weeks, at the end of the sprint for 1-2 hours: